Pushing Stock Updates to Etsy

 - Go to your Integrations page

-- On the Stock Push Settings page, click the Authorize button and proceed through the reauthentication process
+- On the following page, click the Authorize button and proceed through the reauthentication process

 You will be taken to Etsy, where you will need to Grant Access to Craftybase